2026

 Zhou, Xinyi; Zafarani, Reza

-Network-Based Fake News Detection: A Pattern-Driven Approach Journal Article
+Network-based Fake News Detection: A Pattern-driven Approach Journal Article

-In: ACM SIGKDD Explorations Newsletter, vol. 21, no. 2, pp. 48–60, 2019, ISSN: 1931-0145.
+In: ACM SIGKDD Explorations Newsletter, 2019.

-title = {Network-Based Fake News Detection: A Pattern-Driven Approach},
+title = {Network-based Fake News Detection: A Pattern-driven Approach},

 author = {Xinyi Zhou and Reza Zafarani},